Porges/ways-to-play/src/games/fan-tan/index.md

 {% imageEnd %}

 The play of the game is straightforward.
 The game master or croupier —  called <span lang="zh-Hant">揸攤人</span>/<span lang="zh-Hans">揸摊人</span> (Mandarin: <span lang="cmn-Latn-pinyin">zhā tān rén</span>) or <span lang="zh-Hant">攤官</span>/<span lang="zh-Hans">摊官</span> (Mandarin: <span lang="cmn-Latn-pinyin">tān guān</span>, Cantonese: <span lang="yue-Latn-jyutping">taan¹ gun¹</span>) — sits or stands at one end of the table.
 Before them, they have a large pile of small identical objects; traditionally Chinese cash coins (<span lang="zh">釐</span>) were used, but more recently white buttons or white stones similar to go stones have been used.
 The game master has a cup called the ‘spreading cup’ <span lang="zh-Hant">攤盅</span>/<span lang="zh-Hans">摊盅</span> which is used to take a random number of items from the large pile and cover them while bets are placed.

+{%image src="fantan.png" alt="" license="cc0" size="extra-wide" noborder=true %}
+A game of fan-tan as played in Guangzhou, from @ChinaAHistoryOfTheLaws [p.
+386].
+The game master (seated at the far end of the table) appears to have two assistants, one to his right and one seated nearer the bettors.
+{%imageEnd%}

 Spreading cup used to spread out coins:  (http://www.ims.sdu.edu.cn/__local/F/F1/39/92CAD2D39E53B9090BDDAC265CC_F0836209_6D7B5.pdf)